 What is the risk of a house sale falling through?

 According the ‘Quick Move Now’, 4 in 10 property purchases fall through, with them placing the annual fall through rate of 2020 at 42%.
 These figures show there’s always almost a 50/50 chance your house sale could fall through.

 Why might a house sale fall through you ask?
 That leads us perfectly onto…

 So, now we know what the risk is of a house falling through, this begs the question – ‘why would a house sale fall through?’
 Well, you’re asking the right people!
 We have a list of different reasons as to why a house sale may fall through, so you can be prepared:

-- house repayments - There are various things that can go wrong with house repayments offers.
+Mortgages - There are various things that can go wrong with mortgage offers.
 For example, the house repayments lenders may value a property at less than the buyer has agreed to pay, which, unless the buyer can renegotiate a price, may lead to the house repayments lender refusing to lend on the property, causing the sale to fall through

 If you’re reading this as a seller you will probably be thinking ‘what about me?
 Is there any insurance to protect me?’ and the answer to this is yes, and it’s imaginatively titled ‘Home Sellers’ Protection Insurance’…

 Home Sellers’ Protection Insurance does exactly the same as Home Buyers’ Protection Insurance but this time for sellers, as it promises to cover the costs incurred by the seller, if the sale is to fall through.